USS Power (DD-839): Service in the Republic of China Navy

 The ship served in the Republic of China Navy as ROCS Shen Yang (DD-923).

 Her number was changed to DDG-923 after she underwent Wu-Chin III modernization program.

 Sheng Yang's decommissioning ceremony was held on 26 November 2005 in Keelung Harbor, in a ceremony hosted by Admiral Bon-Chi Chen, the commander-in-chief of the ROCN.
 Her official decommissioning was on 1 January 2006.

-The ship, then Taiwan's last ex-Gearing-class destroyer, will possibly become a museum ship but unfortunately plans fell through and she was scrapped in November 2013.
+The ship, then Taiwan's last former Gearing-class destroyer, possibly was to become a museum ship, but unfortunately, plans fell through and she was scrapped in November 2013.